 Its ears in the front are V-shaped and pendant folding.
 The shorthaired coat comes in red or brown with a black muzzle.
-It has some black colouring on its feet and ears and a dark colouring along its back.
+It has some black coloring on its feet and ears and dark coloring along its back.

-The more similar colours of red, brown and tan with a black muzzle are called Karuvaisevalai or Karumunjinaai in the Tamil language.
+The more similar colors of red, brown, and tan with a black muzzle are called Karuvaisevalai or Karumunjinaai in the Tamil language.

-Less common coat colours are piebald and brindle.
-In the Tamil language Piebald is called porru and brindle is called pullisaral.
-But in the rare case, the piebald and brindle colouring can occur in the same litter.
+Less common coat colors are piebald and brindle.
+In the Tamil language, Piebald is called Porru, and brindle is called Pullisaral.
+But in the rare case, the piebald and brindle coloring can occur in the same litter.